alessandropedone/sparse-matrix/README.md

 test also the product with modified compressed format for SquareMatrix

-Parallelization with std algorithms (remove parallel implementations)
+Parallelization with std algorithms
+- keep compress_parallel in order to see the parallelization overhead
+- review normal algorithms and add parallel execution policies where possibile

 README.md (
     need of TBB,